jbiatek/BSGRulebook/rulebook.md

 The humans win by ending the game without losing.
 Humans can lose by:

 - Running out of a resource (0 or less) at the *end* of a player's turn or at the end of the game.
-(Humans can still survive if a resource reaches 0 by replenishing that resource before the turn ends.)
+(Humans can avoid losing if a resource reaches 0 by replenishing that resource before the turn ends.)
 - Centurion Invasion: A centurion reaching the "Humans Lose" space on the Boarding Party track
 - Galactica Destroyed: Galactica is destroyed when 6 or more locations are damaged at once.
 - No more characters: A human is executed, but there are no more characters to be chosen.